Harold Francis Loomis

 Brigadier General Harold Francis Loomis (19 June 1890 – 21 October 1970) was a United States Army officer who served in both World War I and World War II.
 A graduate of the United States Military Academy at West Point, New York, he was ranked 50th in the class of 1914.
 During World War II he was in charge of the French rearmament program in the North African Theater of Operations (NATOUSA) and later at Supreme Headquarters Allied Expeditionary Force (SHAEF).
 The French units he helped re-equip played an important role in the Italian and the Southern France campaigns.

 Early life

 Harold Francis Loomis was born in Rockville, Connecticut, on 19 June 1890.
 On 1 March 1910, he entered the United States Military Academy at West Point, New York, where he acquired the nickname "Loomy".
-He graduated on 12 June 1914, and was commissioned as a second lieutenant in the Coast Artillery Corps on 8 July 1914.
-His fellow graduates included future general officers such as Carl Spaatz, Brehon B. Somervell, Harold R. Bull, John B. Anderson, Jens A. Doe, James L. Bradley, Frank W. Milburn, Ralph Royce, Orlando Ward, Charles P. Gross, Vicente Lim, and Harry C. Ingles.
+He graduated 50th of 107 cadets on 12 June 1914, and was commissioned as a second lieutenant in the Coast Artillery Corps on 8 July 1914.
+His fellow graduates included men such as William H. Holcombe, James B. Cress, Charles P. Gross, Brehon B. Somervell, Robert W. Crawford, Dabney O. Elliott, Arthur R. Harris, LaRhett L. Stuart, John B. Anderson, Harry C. Ingles, James L. Bradley, John H. Woodberry, Carl Spaatz, Harold R. Bull, Charles M. Milliken, Joseph W. Byron, Paul C. Paschal, Francis R. Kerr, Vicente Lim, Sylvester D. Downs Jr., Orlando Ward, Benjamin G. Weir, Ralph Royce, William O. Ryan, Frank W. Milburn, John B. Thompson and Jens A. Doe.
+All of them would later rise to the rank of brigadier general or higher in their later military careers.